 The most flavorful Instant Pot Chicken Noodle Soup made with tons of veggies, tender chicken, egg noodles, and an incredibly tasty broth!

 We are huge fans of making soup in the Instant Pot because it’s so fast!
-This Instant Pot Chicken Noodle Soup is made in a fraction of the time as it would take in the slow cooker, but equally as good.
+This Instant Pot Chicken Noodle Soup is made in a fraction of the amount of time that it takes to make Crockpot Chicken Noodle Soup, but it’s equally as good.

 Best Instant Pot Chicken Noodle Soup

 So Flavorful – there’s nothing worse than a chicken noodle soup recipe that lacks a flavorful broth.
-I can tell you right now, that this Instant Pot Chicken Noodle Soup recipe is a 10/10 flavor-wise!
+I can tell you right now, that this Instant Pot Chicken Noodle Soup recipe is a 10/10 flavor-wise and a lot has to do with the broth.

 It’s made with both ground and whole/dried spices, lemon, and even a little hot sauce for some zing.

 Quick-Release – we’re just like you when scouring recipes from the internet.
 The quicker the better!
-That’s why, when developing recipes using the Instant Pot we really try to perfect them WITHOUT a natural release.
+That’s why, when developing recipes using the Instant Pot (or pressure cooker) we really try to perfect them WITHOUT a natural release.

 Healthy Dinner Idea – at the end of the day, we love making our own Chicken Noodle Soup in Instant Pot because you can control what goes in it.
 You can control how much salt is added, what it’s flavored with, and the veggie to chicken to noodle ratio!